TudorDan/TechInterviewWorkbook/README.md

 - Languages like Java, C# and Python are strongly typed.
 In these the type conversion needs to be explicitly handled.
 - Strong typing means that the type check is done at compile time and weak typing means that the type check is done at run time. .NET languages incorporate strong typing.
-- For scripts, you will usually want weak typing, because you want to write as much less code as possible.
+- For scripts(JavaScript), you will usually want weak typing, because you want to write as much less code as possible.
 - In big programs, strong typing can reduce errors at compile time.

 #### What is a namespace?